 - Instructions to file the form 843 and form 8316 to request a refund of SSN taxes (FICA) withheld in error

 - How to Request an Individual Tax Identification Number (ITIN) During the Tax Season

 - Information and Resources from the Office of Human Resources

 - Global HR International Student and Scholar FAQs

 Filing a Resident Tax Return?
 Use the following handout to learn How to Claim a Tax Treaty Benefit When Filing a Resident Tax Return. (pdf)

 NOTE: Filing income tax forms is the personal responsibility of each international student and scholar.
-ISSS has designed this website as a service to help you meet your tax filing obligations but please be aware that you are ultimately responsible for the accuracy of your income tax returns.
+OIE has designed this website as a service to help you meet your tax filing obligations, but please be aware that you are ultimately responsible for the accuracy of your income tax returns.

 Avoid Tax Scams

 We want you to be aware of tax scams, especially to scammers who call and say they are with the Internal Revenue Service (IRS).
 There is an increase in aggressive phone scams during tax season.
 Visit the Federal Trade Commission's website on Tax Identify Theft for ways to identify a tax scam, and helpful tips for keeping yourself safe.